 The Surfcoast Basketball Association is a member affiliate of Basketball Victoria, the governing body for the sport state-wide, and therefore it is appropriate for them to facilitate the running of any basketball competitions in the region.The Shire for their part is very supportive and was comfortable in handing over the competition to the Association, knowing it is fully backed and supported by basketball’s state governing body, Basketball Victoria.

 What are the advantages?

 Being a member of Basketball Victoria, the Surfcoast Basketball Association members are exposed to a range of development opportunities and pathways.
 These pathways provide opportunities for players, referees, coaches and administrators to perform at different levels of our game.
 This includes the opportunity to play and perform at regional, state and national competitions.The Surfcoast Basketball Association also has a range of support mechanisms that it can avail.
 Things like: technical matters such as rules, policies and risk management, governance and legal matters, financial matters, tribunals, registration and database management, IT advice, insurances, government relations and facility development and design.

 What support is on offer to the Association?

-The Surfcoast Basketball Association has been very fortunate to have been offered considerable support from both the Surf Coast Shire and Basketball Victoria.The Shire has offered a considerable ‘start up assistance package’ for the Association which includes in the short term,the offer of some transitional staff hours to assist with the transformation to the Association based competition.
+The Surfcoast Basketball Association has been very fortunate to have been offered considerable support from both the Surf Coast Shire and Basketball Victoria.The Shire offered a considerable ‘start up assistance package’ for the Association which included the offer of some transitional staff hours to assist with the transformation to the Association based competition.
 We thank the Shire for this kind offer.
-Basketball Victoria has also assisted generously by providing an experienced competitions administrator, to allow us to hit the ground running for the 2019 Winter Season.
+Basketball Victoria also assisted generously by providing an experienced competitions administrator, to allow us to hit the ground running.
 Without this support, the Surfcoast Basketball Association may not have been able to advance this competition.